How To Stop Overthinking: Practical Strategies

 When you find yourself spiraling, a good way to recover control over the situation is to distract yourself.
 There are numerous distraction techniques that can be effective, but it's important to remember that while they do provide you a temporary reprieve, it will not resolve the underlying issue.
 Distraction techniques are simply to help you gain some mental space and return to the problem with a clearer mind.
 Let's go through some of the more effective distraction techniques:

 While these methods might seem simple or unusual at first, they are effective.
-Try to pick one of the methods and fixate on it each time you notice yourself sinking into negative thoughts.
-When you first try these methods out, you'll find that the negative thoughts will feel overwhelming.
+Try to pick one method and focus on it whenever you notice yourself sinking into negative thoughts.
+When you first try these methods, you'll find that the negative thoughts feel overwhelming.
 The key is to stick to it, and with time, you will be able to distract yourself much more efficiently.
-Remember, distraction techniques are not a solution, they'll just buy you time.
+Remember, distraction techniques are not a solution; they'll just buy you time.

 Engage in Creative or Physical Activities